 One thing I can spoil already is that in some cases, real estate mailers or direct mailing perform better than digital marketing methods, and not only with baby boomers.

-As someone a bit biased toward digital marketing, this is still a hard pill to swallow.
+As someone slightly biased toward digital marketing, this is still hard to swallow.

 So, I created this performance guide for real estate mailers that covers…

 …what you can take away from the statistics for campaigns with real estate mailers

 …real estate mailers that allegedly work (including an analysis with grades for different examples)

 …12 monthly real estate mailer ideas and where you can get many more